 Enrollment in upper division courses without admission to a major requires permission from the respective department chairperson.
 This permission is temporary, and only applies to the term it is granted for.

 General transfer evaluations are done by the Office of the Registrar for each transfer student.
-This general transfer audit will indicate how your credits fulfill the General Education requirements at MSU.
+This general transfer audit will indicate how your credits fulfill the General Education requirements at Minnesota State University, Mankato.
 Transfer courses that may be related to your major must be evaluated within the department to determine if course substitutions or waivers will be allowed.
 Be sure to provide this information for review to your advisor, department chair or designee far in advance of registration, so you know your standing within the major.
 Check with the department for their specific process and timelines.